FAQ and Is a Bernedoodle Right for You

 This is a new page and will be undergoing continued changing until we get it fully up and running.

 2) Question: Do bernedoodles need exercise and do they make good running partners.
 Answer: Yes they need plenty of off leash run time and as such we find homes with a fenced in backyard do best for the puppies and adults.
 They do get hot fast so they can not be left outside for more than 10-15 minutes during the warmer months, especially in the Southeast/Southwest and have to have shade and fresh water and a way to get back inside when they are ready.
 As far as jogging buddies, there's likely better breeds you may want to target....standard poodles will keep up with the best runners!
 Bernedoodles get way too hot.

 3) Question: How often do I need to brush my bernedoodle?
 Answer: When you pick up your puppy at 8 weeks of age, they won't necessarily have to be brushed but we recommend using a toothbrush to go thru the motions of brushing to keep them used to it as we start that process here.
 Make this a very positive experience!
 Can use lots of praise and treats.
-Once you start really brushing (which you can do in lieu of the toothbrush), we recommend a minimum of 3-4 times per week or more often if they are going to be doing lots of swimming and you want to keep the coat a little longer.
+Once you start really brushing (which you can do in lieu of the toothbrush), we recommend a minimum of 3-4 times per week or more often if they are going to be doing lots of swimming and if you want to keep the coat a little longer.
 The bottom line is that like most thick coated dogs they will be prone to matting if you don't keep up on the brushing.
 We recommend a two tiered approach: 1) use a slicker brush following the coat lines of the dog to get the surface coat brushed out; and 2) then use a metal comb to work toward the base of the hair follicle to detangle any mats or keep mats from developing.
 We have a video pinned at the top of our FaceBook page at